 A card skimmer is generally attached to ATMs during quiet periods, like early in the morning or late at night.
 These devices are usually attached to the ATM for no more than 24 hours.
 This makes it imperative to report any concerns or sinister activities to the police immediately so that the perpetrators can be caught.
 It’s important not to tamper with the device at all as the card skimmer could act as evidence against card scammers.

-Our experienced security and risk assessment team will analyse your business, the location and demographics of your customers and recommend the best ATM security system to suit your unique needs.
+Our experienced security and risk assessment team will analyze your business, the location, and demographics of your customers and recommend the best ATM security system to suit your unique needs.
 Our ATMs are fitted with state-of-the-art security systems to reduce the risk of fraud.
 To find out more about how ATM Solutions’ offerings can keep you, and your customers, secure, download our ATM Brochure.